ltworf/typedload/docs/comparisons.md

     * This returns a string `jsons.load(1, Union[str, int])`
     * This raises an exception `jsons.load(1.0, int | float)`
-* It is incredibly slow (40x slower in certain cases)
+* It is incredibly slow (40x slower in certain cases) For this reason it has been removed from the benchmarks.
 * [Does not support `Literal`](https://github.com/ramonhagenaars/jsons/issues/170)
 * Can't load iterables as lists
 * Exceptions do not have information to find the incorrect data